 Heading to the gym doesn’t just provide a burst of feel-good endorphins.
 It also lowers cortisol levels in the body, which is directly responsible for the feeling of stress!
 In times like these, just adding a daily walk into the routine can really boost the mood.

 #2 Try some plant based aids

-Plant based supplements really can help the body deal with stress.
+Plant based and Ayurvedic supplements really can help the body deal with stress.
 Some civilisations have been using natural plant anti-stressors called adaptogens, like ashwagandha, for many hundreds of years.
-More recently, hemp-derived CBD has come on the scene too.
+More recently, hemp-derived Hemp oil or CBD oil has come on the scene too.
 You can also look into lemon balm, omega-3 fatty acids, green tea and others.
 Many are available on the GreenBox site, too.

 #3 ease up on the caffeine